 For a memory foam mattress, be sure you have proper support too.
 While most memory foam mattress manufacturers do not recommend a box spring, you will still need some sort of platform and frame to set it on, unless you're planning to place it directly on the floor.

 Look for a comfort guarantee.
-Many retailers will give you a trial period of two weeks to three months on a new mattress.
+Many retailers - both online and brick-and-mortar -- will give you a trial period of two weeks to three months on a new mattress.
 Each store has different rules, and there may be a fee for returns or exchanges.
-Make sure to get the details in writing.
+Make sure to get the details in writing, or be sure it's clearly spelled out on the website if you use an online-only store

 Ask about disposal of your old mattress.
 Some stores offer free disposal; others will charge a fee.
 In some areas, mattresses and box springs can be left curbside for free pickup by local sanitation services, but check first regarding any special regulations -- such as specific scheduling/days or sealing in protective wraps to prevent the spread of bedbugs.